Wrong County on Your LLC? NY Publication Options (2026)

 - Formation services commonly cause this problem by listing their own address or a default New York address as the county of office

-- The Certificate of Change takes 4–6 weeks to process, so factor this into the 120-day publication deadline
+- DOS processing of the Certificate of Change typically takes 1–2 weeks, so factor this into the 120-day publication deadline

 - Publication is a one-time requirement — once completed, changing your county again does not trigger republication

-- LLC Publishers handles both paths — we file the Certificate of Change, coordinate newspapers, collect affidavits, and file the Certificate of Publication, all for a one-time flat fee with a money-back guarantee
+- LLC Publishers handles both paths across all 62 NY counties — whether the customer keeps their existing designation or updates it via Certificate of Change, we publish in the customer's chosen county.
+We file the Certificate of Change, coordinate newspapers, collect affidavits, and file the Certificate of Publication for a one-time flat fee with a money-back guarantee.
+Unlike bundled-RA models, our service does not change the customer's registered agent, service-of-process address, or any other element of the LLC's record beyond the customer-directed county designation.